mandober/debrief.math/400-abstract-algebra/algebras/group.md

 # Groups

 **Group** is a set equipped with a binary operation, obeying the axioms of
 - Totality
 - Identity
-- Invertibility
+- Invertability
 - Associativity

-A group is not a set but a tuple `(S, ⋆)`, where `S` is a set of elements and `⋆` is a binary operation.
-A qualify as a group it must obey the group axioms.
+A group is (not a set but) a tuple `(S, ⋆)`, where `S` is a set of elements and `⋆` is a binary operation.
+To qualify as a group a candidate structure must also obey a set of group axioms.

 ## Group axioms